imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/secure-client-side-file-upload.md

 }
 ```

-Since calculating these parameters requires your ImageKit.io [private API key](../api-introduction/api-keys.md#private-key), hence this endpoint has to be implemented on your server-side.
+Since calculating this parameter requires your ImageKit.io [private API key](../api-introduction/api-keys.md#private-key), hence this endpoint has to be implemented on your server-side.
 You can implement this endpoint in any language of your choice.
 Below is an example of how to implement this endpoint in Node.js using [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken).

 {% tabs %}
 {% tab title="Node.js" %}